Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Independent sets of generators

-The edges of $P$ correspond to the univalent vertices of $X'$.
+The edges of $P$ correspond to the univalent vertices of $Y'$.
 More precisely:

-\begin{itemize} \item To each univalent vertex of $X'$ of type (0) there is an edge; this edge makes an internal angle 0 with any adjacent edge.
-Moreover, the univalent vertex can be obtained either from cutting a bivalent vertex of $\Xc(G)$ or from a univalent vertex of $\Xc(G)$. \item To each univalent vertex of type (1) there are two edges making an internal angle $\frac{2\pi}{3}$. \end{itemize}
+\begin{itemize} \item A univalent vertex of type (0) can be obtained either from cutting $\Xc(G)$ at a bivalent vertex, or from a univalent vertex of $\Xc(G)$.
+In the first case the vertex gives us a single edge, and in the second case two edges such that the angle between them is $\pi$. \item For each univalent vertex of type (1) there are two edges of $P$, and the internal angle between them is~$\frac{2\pi}{3}$. \end{itemize}

-Suppose an edge $s$ of $P$ corresponds to a univalent vertex $V$ of $X'$ obtained from cutting a bivalent vertex $W$ of $\Xc(G)$ of type (0), and let $\bar{s}$ be the edge of $P$ corresponding to the other vertex $\bar{V}$ of $X'$ obtained from cutting $V$.
+Suppose an edge $s$ of $P$ corresponds to a univalent vertex $V$ of $Y'$ obtained from cutting a bivalent vertex $W$ of $\Xc(G)$ of type (0), and let $\bar{s}$ be the edge of $P$ corresponding to the other vertex $\bar{V}$ of $Y'$ obtained from cutting $W$.
 Then set $\sigma(s)=\bar{s},\sigma(\bar{s})=s$.
 Both $s$ and $\bar{s}$ are $\Gamma$-copies of the imaginary half-axis.
 Equip $s$ and $\bar{s}$ with the orientation induced from $P$; there is a unique $g_s\in\Gamma$ that takes $s$ to $\bar{s}$ in an orientation-reversing way.
-Moreover, $g_s$ takes $V$ to $\bar{V}$ (recall that we have identified $X'$ with $\jmath(X')$) and $X'\cap g_s(X')=\{\bar{V}\}$; this implies that $g_s\in G$ (since $X'$ is a fundamental domain for the action of $G$ on $\mathbf{T}$).
+Moreover, $g_s$ takes $V$ to $\bar{V}$ (recall that we have identified $Y'$ with $\jmath(Y')$) and $Y'\cap g_s(Y')=\{\bar{V}\}$; this implies that $g_s\in G$ (since $Y'$ is a fundamental domain for the action of $G$ on $\mathbf{T}$).